IIoT & Industry 4.0

 The how, what, where, and when.

 First we need to decide what we're connecting to.
-Sometimes additional hardware is needed to access the data from existing devices.
-Now we need to know what method we are going to need to access it.
+Sometimes additional hardware is required to access the data from existing devices.
+Now we need to know what method we are going to employ to access it.
 This will define how we get to the data.
 There are many industrial protocols that may need to be translated into an IIoT protocol like MQTT or OPC/UA.

 worry if you